gbmhunter/CsvCpp/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v2.1.5.0  2014/05/05 Fixed bug where 'Parser::GetStatus()' would crash if an empty CsvTable object was passed to it, closes #29.
+v2.1.6.0  2014/05/06 Converted 'const char*' exceptions into standard exceptions from the standard C++ library, modified unit tests to suit, closes #31.
+Fixed link to TravisCI image in README, closes #32. v2.1.5.0  2014/05/05 Fixed bug where 'Parser::GetStatus()' would crash if an empty CsvTable object was passed to it, closes #29.
 Added unit test to make sure 'Parser::GetStatus()' returns 'isWellformed == false' if no records are present in the table, closes #21. v2.1.4.0  2014/05/05 Parser object no longer prints 'csvLine empty' when debug printing is turned off, closes #19. v2.1.3.0  2014/05/05 Added out-of-range protection to applicable csv-cpp methods and added relevant unit tests, closes #18.
 Added ability to delete both records and fields and added unit tests, closes #11.
 Moved operator overload definitions into '.cpp' files, closes #28.